top of page

 When you start your day with 30g of protein, you’re helping to:

-• Stabilise blood glucose and insulin – especially important in PCOS
+• Stabilise blood glucose and insulin for weight management, especially important in PCOS

 • Reduce ghrelin (your hunger hormone)